Radio-Source/new_gr-radio_astro/README.md

 Used in the name of the file for simplify data post processing.

 You can change by double click on the box or while the software running :

 Location (QT GUI ENTRY Location)

 AMSL (QT GUI ENTRY amsl - Altitude Above Mean Sea Level in meters)

+Longitude (QT GUI ENTRY Longitude in deg - (minus) for West of Greenwitch)

+Latitude (QT GUI ENTRY Latitude in deg - (minus) for South)

+elev  (QT GUI ENTRY elevation of the antenna in deg)

+Azimut of the antenna is 180 - meridian transit - it is fixed, for the moment

 Contributing